Youth Conservation Corps (YCC)

 How to Apply:

-Any interested student between the ages of 15 and 18 (cannot turn 19 during the program) can obtain a YCC application at park headquarters, the park web site, or at the Alaska Job Center or download an application below.
+Any interested young adults between the ages of 15 and 18 (cannot turn 19 during the program) can obtain a YCC application at park headquarters, at the Alaska Job Center or download an application below.

 YCC Application (pdf format 891 KB)

-This program runs for approximately 8-10 weeks beginning on or about June 1 and ending in early August.
-The rate of pay is $10.00 per hour.
+This program runs approximately 8 - 10 weeks beginning in June and ending in August.
+The 2017 rate of pay is the current minimum wage ($10.00 per hour in 2018).
 Applicants will be expected to work 40 hours per week.
 There will be approximately two weeks of travel and training within the park to various remote locations.
-Housing is not provided or available.
+Local housing is not provided or available.
 Employees will be expected to provide transportation to and from work for scheduled shifts.

-For additional information please feel free to stop by our office at Mile 106.8 Richardson Hwy in Copper Center or call 822-5234.
+For additional information, please visit Administrative staff at park headquarters, Mile 106.8 Richardson Hwy, Copper Center or call 822-5234.

 Youth Conservation Corp VideoDuring the summer of 2008, Wrangell-St. Elias National Park conducted two youth programs--the Youth Conservation Corp (YCC) and the Youth Partnership Program (YPP).
 The YCC students were tasked with learning about the park by participating in programs, tours, and activities.
 The YPP students were orientated to the park and tasked with removing exotic (invasive) dandelions from the Root Glacier Trail.